hectorbm/globant_challenge/README.md

 2) Run the API: uvicorn app.main:app --host 127.0.0.1 --port 8000 --reload

+Dockerfile:
+Additionally, if the user wants to create a docker image and use containers.
+A dockerfile is provided.

 ### API Description

 The API consist of 4 endpoints: